seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **ANTONIO**
 I have heard
-Your grace hath ta’en great pains to qualify
+Your grace hath ta'en great pains to qualify
 His rigorous course; but since he stands obdurate
 And that no lawful means can carry me
-Out of his envy’s reach, I do oppose
+Out of his envy's reach, I do oppose
-My patience to his fury, and am arm’d
+My patience to his fury, and am arm'd
 To suffer, with a quietness of spirit,
 The very tyranny and rage of his.